Top 6 Nursing Degrees and Certificate Programs

 Bachelor of Science in Nursing (BSN)

-The Institute of Medicine’s goal is that 80% of the nursing workforce hold a Bachelor of Science in Nursing (BSN) degree by 2020.
+For years, the Institute of Medicine has called for nurses to take the lead in improving the healthcare system, by recommending that the majority of nursing workforce hold a Bachelor of Science in Nursing (BSN) degree.
 The recommendation came from research demonstrating that nurses who have earned a bachelor’s degree score higher on quality-of-care indicators.
 With these changes in hiring practices, a BSN degree is a great choice.
 If you are already an RN but don’t hold a bachelor’s degree, you may want to consider earning a BSN through an RN-BSN completion program to help advance your career and maximize your ability to have a positive impact on patient care.

 Post-Master’s Certificates in Nursing